 LA Metro's New Train And Bus Names Are Official.
-There Is No F Line And You Know Exactly Why
+Time To Learn Your Transit ABCs

 The rail line formerly known as "Blue" has been the A Line since it reopened in the fall after a nearly yearlong upgrade project.
 Now, the Los Angeles County Metropolitan Transportation Authority has given the rest of its bus and train lines their new official names, too.

 The current color-naming convention has been replaced with letter-based monikers, though those familiar colors will still have a presence in the new system.
 Metro is in the process of updating its website to reflect the new names, along with timetables, maps, posters, and station signage (and merch).

 Metro's leadership approved the system-wide name changes in 2018, calling the existing conventions "inconsistent" and difficult to navigate, which would only get more confusing as it expanded its transit system.

 The letters follow the alphabet, with a few notable omissions.
 The Orange Line, Metro's rapid bus line in the Valley, for example, was originally to become the F Line, but will now be dubbed the G Line.

 Metro believes (rightly so) that we can't be trusted to not immediately descend into our finest middle school humor, so they got the F outta there.